davidhalter-archive/pythonsummit2024-lightning-zubanls/README.md

-# Rust for Python Developers
+# Python Summit 2024 Talk ZubanLS

 Please open the slides at reveal.js-master/index.html in your browser.